- Empty Restaurant tables are becoming ubiquitous.

 There are no definitive answers, we can only “Keep On Keeping On”!

 As a restaurateur, your first priority is the safety of your guests and your employees.
 However, with an increasing number of preventive measures that are being put in place to contain the spread of the virus and impending lockdowns, you’ll need to adopt proactive measures to minimize the losses during the current slowdown and to tide over this crisis.
-We have divided these strategies into 3 categories.
+We have divided the strategies to minimize the effect of COVID-19 on your Restaurant Business into 3 categories.

 - Precautionary Measures